Sadie’s Birth Story

 I must have paced our main floor 100 times, stopping with each contraction to bend over and breathe.
 I paired that with going outside and breathing in the crisp October air which seemed to help a bit.

-I was using an app on my phone to track my contractions.
 What I noticed is that I would have one large, very painful contraction, followed by one short, very tolerable contraction.
 With knowing very little about what is “normal” (and didn’t think to ask), I wasn’t including the small contractions in my app tracker.

 I was getting to a point where the contractions were quite unbearable.
 Jay called the midwife to update her.
 She asked how far apart the contractions were and I said about 7 minutes (which was according to the large contractions).
 She said continue to labour a little longer as that wasn’t close enough together yet.